aeither/gaia-multiagent/README.md

 ## Overview

-TechTrio is a cutting-edge Living Knowledge System that leverages the power of decentralized AI to provide users with comprehensive, up-to-date insights on the latest tech products.
+TechTrio Gaia Multiagent is a cutting-edge Living Knowledge System that leverages the power of decentralized AI to provide users with comprehensive, up-to-date insights on the latest tech products.
 By combining the expertise of top tech influencers, real-time product information, and advanced AI models, TechTrio offers an unparalleled shopping assistant experience for tech enthusiasts.

 ### Key Features